Home fire safety

 You and your family should practise an escape routine in the event of a fire.
 Always have two ways out and decide on a meeting place away from your home.
 Notify heavy sleepers and assist anyone who cannot exit on their own.
 Once everyone is safely outside, call 911 immediately.

-A small portable fire extinguisher on every level of your home can save lives and your property.
-Fire extinguishers should be inspected monthly and shaken well once each year to stir up the ingredients inside.
-More Information
+A small portable fire extinguisher can save lives and property.
+At least one portable fire extinguisher should be kept in an accessible location on each level of your home.
+Your fire extinguishers should be inspected monthly and shaken once a year to stir up the powder inside.
+In-home fire extinguishers should be replaced after twelve years.

-Carbon monoxide detectors detect this odourless and colourless in your home, the result of natural gas combustion from gas fireplaces, furnaces, hot water heaters and dryers.
-Older and improperly installed gas-burning appliances can fill your home with carbon monoxide and can cause flu-like symptoms.
-Higher doses can cause loss of consciousness or death.
-More Information
+Carbon monoxide is an invisible, odourless and deadly gas.
+Carbon monoxide detectors detect carbon monoxide gas in your home, which is the result of natural gas combustion from gas fireplaces, furnaces, hot water heaters and dryers.
+Older, malfunctioning and improperly installed gas burning appliances can fill your home with carbon monoxide, causing flu-like symptoms.
+Higher doses can lead to unconsciousness or even death.